This website is designed to help you find some of the best personal loan offers available.

 You should try to keep the repayment term as short as possible with repayments you can afford.
 The longer you take to repay your loan, the larger your interest bill.
 For instance if your borrowed £8,000 at 6% over 5 years your monthly repayments would be £154.66 and the total you'd repay would be £9279.24.
 This would mean you'd pay a total of £1279.74 in interest charges.
 However if you borrowed the same amount over 7 years, your monthly repayments would be lower at £116.87 but your total interest charge would be £1816.95, which is £537.21 more in interest charges.

 Its wise to avoid lenders who charge a penalty for paying off the loan early.
 A flexible loan will enable you to make overpayments should you choose, allowing you to clear the loan early without suffering a penalty.
-You can save yourself time and money when looking for a personal loan by using our loan directory.
+You can save yourself time and money when looking for a personal loan by using our compare facility.
 You'll find some of the best personal loan deals on the market listed.